Source2018-WHUCS/vearch/engine/gamma/src/benchs/README.md

 ## Getting data

-We do experiments on SIFT1M, VGG1M and VGG10M.
+We do experiments on two kind of features.
+One is 128-dimensional SIFT feature, the other is 512-dimensional VGG feature.

 ### Getting SIFT1M